A model-based restricted shapley value to measure the players' contribution to shot actions in football: Introduction

 These metrics contribute to exploring the attacking play, but their limitations highlight the need for integrated approaches that consider both spatial and collaborative aspects of football.
 To address these limitations, several studies have integrated event and tracking data to account for players’ positions, involvement, and situational context \cite{cefis2024new}.
 However, these approaches remain fragmented and often lack a unified framework capable of capturing the full offensive process and the contextual value of each action.
-Football is inherently a collective game characterized by variability and unpredictability, where even a single pass, deviation, or deflection can change a match’s outcome, highlighting the need for measures that capture both individual performance and the interactions and synergies among players during offensive actions.
+Football is inherently a collective game characterized by high variability and unpredictability.
+The considerable degree of randomness observed in football outcomes, even when using strong predictors such as betting odds \cite{wunderlich2021influence, wunderlich2025using}, implies that even a single pass, deviation, or deflection can change the outcome of a match.
+This highlights the need for measures capable of capturing both individual performance and the interactions and synergies among players during offensive actions.